benvillalobos/d.d/_posts/2020-12-31-useful-time-management-tips.md

 1. Draw out your Eisenhower Matrix
 2. After you finish Q1, focus most of your energy in Q2.

-This crappy MS Paint drawing sums it up well enough.

 ## 5. Do High Level Planning With Objectives and Key Results

 The thing I love about OKR's is that they're an entire system that you can simplify into a single sentence.
 Here's an example of an OKR I had recently.